 - mortgaged goods paid off during bankruptcy.

 No. A mortgagee retains its right to sell the mortgaged property or goods if the bankrupt defaults under the mortgage during the period of the bankruptcy.
-However, there must be a default: the Bankruptcy Act prevents a mortgagee from selling property simply because a A person who owes a debt. becomes bankrupt (s 302).
+However, there must be a default: the Bankruptcy Act (s 302) prevents a mortgagee from selling property simply because a debtor becomes bankrupt.

-If there is a mortgagee sale, the proceeds will go first to pay the Money that is owed by one person or business to another. owing to the mortgagee.
+If there is a mortgagee sale, the proceeds will go first to pay the debt owing to the mortgagee.
 If any money is left over, it will be claimed by the trustee to pay the creditors in the bankruptcy.

 Can a trustee sell a security property even if the bankrupt does not default on loan payments?

 Yes.
 Whether or not the bankrupt defaults on loan payments, the trustee can sell mortgaged goods or land if the bankrupt has sufficient equity in them.
 Equity equals the market value of property minus amounts owed to mortgagees.
-If the equity is so low that the trustee is not interested in Taking back goods bought on credit from a debtor who still owes money on them.
-Repossession is an action commonly taken by creditors when a debtor fails to pay a loan on a large item with some resale value, such as a car., a bankrupt can keep the mortgaged goods, so long as payments to the The person or organisation to whom a debtor owes a debt. are maintained.
+If the equity is so low that the trustee is not interested in repossession, a bankrupt can keep the mortgaged goods, so long as payments to the creditor are maintained.